TelegramMessenger/Telegram-iOS/README.md

 1. Before you integrate HockeySDK into your own app, you should add the app to HockeyApp if you haven't already.
 Read [this how-to](http://support.hockeyapp.net/kb/how-tos/how-to-create-a-new-app) on how to do it.
 2. We also assume that you already have a project in Xcode and that this project is opened in Xcode 4.
+3. The SDK supports iOS 4.0 or newer.

 ## Versioning